MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 (This is the order in which the models were actually released.
 Horrendous naming scheme, I know.)

-Typically, the bigger models are more expensive to build yet also considerably more capable.
+Typically, bigger LLMs (as in the LLMs with more parameters) are more expensive to build and train, yet also considerably more capable.

-Different LLM providers price their models differently.<br>
+Different LLM providers price the access to their LLMs differently.<br>
-Anthropic for example offers free tier access to their best and newest Claude LLM, but charges for more interactions:
+Anthropic, for example, offers free-tier access to their best and newest Claude LLM, but charges for more interactions:

 <center>
     <img src="./img/Anthropic_Claude_Travel_Advice.png" style="width: 520px; height: auto;" />
 </center>

-**You are encouraged to experiment here:** Try different LLM providers, different models for different tasks.
+**You are very much encouraged to experiment here:** Try different LLM providers, different models for different tasks.

 ## Reasoning models and when to use them

-Until now, we already hinted at a lot of the shortcomings of LLMs that only underwent supervised fine-tuning (SFT) as the *posttraining* step.
-In the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), we introduced additional posttraining with reinforcement learning (RL) to improve the LLM's performance on specific tasks.
+Until now, we already hinted at a lot of the shortcomings of LLMs that only underwent supervised fine-tuning (SFT) as the *post-training* step.
+In the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), we introduced additional post-training with reinforcement learning (RL) to improve the LLM's performance on specific tasks.

-**Reinforcement learning as a posttraining step is a way to teach an LLM to perform a task by enforcing it to make the decisions leading to right outcomes.** A given prompt is responded to multiple times by the LLM.
+**Reinforcement learning as a post-training step is a way to teach an LLM to perform a task by enforcing it to make the decisions leading to right outcomes.** A given prompt is responded to multiple times by the LLM.
 The responses are then evaluated by a reward function, which tells about the response's correctness.
 The LLM is then trained repeatedly on the prompts and its self-generated subset of correct responses.
 This encourages the LLM to generate responses that are more accurate and more in line with the task at hand.
 This approach is also highly automatable.
 Notably, **we leave the particularities of how exactly correct responses are found by the LLM up to the model itself.**

 > [!NOTE]
-> Interestingly, applying reinforcement learning as additional posttraining step has been shown to get the LLM to make use of the context window more effectively by producing step-by-step reasoning chains and backtracking, leading towards a final statement of solution. **An LLM that has undergone RL posttraining is called a *reasoning model*, as it produces an inner monologue before answering.**
+> Interestingly, applying reinforcement learning as additional post-training step has been shown to get the LLM to make use of the context window more effectively by producing step-by-step reasoning chains and backtracking, leading towards a final statement of solution. **An LLM that has undergone RL post-training is called a *reasoning model*, as it produces an inner monologue before answering.**

-This is what a reasoning model's thinking process might look like (from [\[Guo, et al. 2025\]](https://arxiv.org/abs/2501.12948)):
+This is what a reasoning model's thinking process might look like:

 <center>
     <img src="../G001 - Deep Dive into LLMs/img/deepseek-r1_emergent_reflection.png" style="width: 500px; height: auto;" />
 </center>

+Source: [\[Guo, et al. 2025\]](https://arxiv.org/abs/2501.12948)

-Reasoning is valuable because it can't be easily faked or pre-programmed.
-It emerges naturally through reinforcement learning based on the LLM's understanding of tasks and training data.
+Reasoning is valuable because it can't easily be attained, faked or pre-programmed.
+It rather emerges naturally through reinforcement learning based on the LLM's understanding of tasks and training data.
 This noticably increases the LLM's performance especially on complex tasks:

 <center>
     <img src="./img/Reasoning_models_and_4.5_ARC.jpeg" style="width: 600px; height: auto;" />